bluetoothStrawberry/authority/README.md

 [pwm](pwm.md)

 >  Objective: Account Compromise
+>
+>  We were able to compromise the PWM's admin account by extracting its encrypted password from a ansible playbook and decrypting it with john.
+>
->  We were able to abuse our access on PWM to compromise the ldap proxy user svc_ldap.
+>  After that we're able  to compromise the ldap proxy user svc_ldap by changing some configurations parameters of the PWM service.